 The group uses credit ratings as an independent measure of an institution's capacity for timely payment of debt.
 The group relies principally on two UK rating agencies; Moodys and Fitch Ratings.
 Rating limits are determined by reference to the lower of the long-term rating granted to an institution by Moodys and Fitch Ratings.
 In each case the institution must also have the highest short-term credit rating of P-1 to be acceptable.

 Excess risk is considered by the Board on a case by case basis.
-It is normally only applicable for institutions with whom the group has a strong lending relationship to offset the exposure.
+It is applicable for institutions with whom the group has a strong lending relationship.